AndrewSRea/My_Learning_Port/JavaScript/Server-Side_Website_Programming/Express_Web_Framework/Express_Tutorial_3/README.md

 <hr>

 :warning: **Warning**: The following sections will show some code examples for connecting to MongoDB, defining and creating and using models, and more.
 These are just *examples* and should not be input into your *LocalLibrary* tutorial code just yet.
-We won't be inputting code into our *LocalLibrary* tutorial code until we reach the **[Connect to MongoDB]()** section far below.
+We won't be inputting code into our *LocalLibrary* tutorial project until we reach the **[Connect to MongoDB](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Server-Side_Website_Programming/Express_Web_Framework/Express_Tutorial_3#connect-to-mongodb)** section far below.

 <hr>